 In MDL, multiple plaintiffs have similar claims but all lawsuits are handled in front of a single judge in a single venue.
 MDL aims to reduce stress on the court and keep the process as streamlined as possible.
 Each plaintiff retains control of their individual case in MDL.
 Whereas an award in a class-action lawsuit is split equally by all of the plaintiffs, MDL allows for each plaintiff to obtain their own individual award.

 Determining whether class action or MDL will be best for you will depend on what your priorities are.
 Speak to an attorney about your case to help determine the best possible option for yourself.

 Who is most at risk for developing hearing loss from 3M Combat Arms Earplugs?

 The members of the military who are most at risk of hearing loss are usually those who are most often exposed to several kinds of high-impact noises, often in conflict areas.
 Noises caused by explosives, weaponry, or the loud engines of helicopters, tanks, or other vehicles can all be possible threats to hearing.
 Even when wearing the 3M earplugs, the defective plugs do not afford sufficient protection, and a member of the military could be susceptible to sudden loss of hearing in such scenarios.

 Are You Experiencing Tinnitus Or Hearing Loss And Wore 3M Earplugs?

-We will aggressively fight for the compensation you deserve.
-We handle these cases on a contingency fee basis, meaning you will only owe us fees when we settle your case or win at a jury trial.
+The mass tort attorneys of the Chris Hudson Law Group will aggressively fight for the compensation you deserve.
+We handle these types of defective product and manufacturer lawsuit cases on a contingency fee basis, meaning you will only owe us fees when we settle your case or win a verdict in a jury trial.